cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 ```

 If you would like to see example code of changes implemented in a migration, you can check out the code [here](https://github.com/cosmos/cosmos-sdk/blob/36f68eb9e041e20a5bb47e216ac5eb8b91f95471/x/bank/legacy/v043/store.go#L41-L62).
 For context, this introduced migrations of the bank store that updated addresses to be prefixed by their length in bytes as perscribed in (ADR-028)[../architecture/adr-028-public-key-addresses.md].

-## Adding New Modules In Upgrades

-When introducing a new module to your application during an upgrade, your `AppModule` must begin at consensus version 0.
-When an upgrade is being executed, all modules with consensus versions set to 0 will be recognized as new modules.
-This will result in the new module's `InitGenesis` function executing.
-This allows new modules to setup some inital state.
-The result of this will set the `AppModule`s consensus version to `1`.

-If your module does not require any initial state, you do not need to implement any `InitGenesis`.
-The `InitGenesis` will result in a no-op, but still upgrade your consensus version to `1` for future upgrades.